Uarlley/uarlley/README.md

 **`Software Engineer`**

-A self-taught Software Developer from Brazil specializing in Cloud Computing, DevOps, Backend/Frontend Development and Programming Competitions with a strong passion for problem-solving.
+A self-taught Software and Game Developer from Brazil specializing in Cloud Computing, DevOps, Backend/Frontend Development and Programming Competitions with a strong passion for problem-solving.

 ---